 - Under the Recommended updates, select the “Give me recommended updates the same way I receive important updates check box“

 - Now under Microsoft Update, select the “Give me updates for other Microsoft products when I update Windows checkbox” and then click on the Apply button.

 Once the automatic updates are turned on, then open the command prompt in administrator mode.
 To do this:

 - Open Start menu and type cmd to get the command prompt listed in the search results.

 - Right-click on the command prompt option and select “Run as Administrator”.

-Now you should see the Windows 10 getting downloaded automatically like a magic.
+Now you should see the Windows 10 getting downloaded automatically like magic.
 Once the download is completed, the setup wizard will automatically start to upgrade your PC to Windows 10.